rwl/rapid/docs/index.rst

 * University of Tennessee, Knoxville
 * University of Central Florida, Orlando

-If you have found :math:`rapid` to be valuable, please feel free to contact us for potential collaborations and consider supporting the project.
+If you have found :math:`RAPID` to be valuable, please feel free to contact us for potential collaborations and consider supporting the project.
 Any supports and contributions from the community allow us to improve the features of this open-source tool and investigate emerging